The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Donna is both a textile designer and a producer.
 She produces range of products and also passionate on other textiles and in a particular knitting.

-What We Love: Donna Smith Design had been using a variety of textiles and techniques in their past work and have mainly worked with pressed wool felt in recent years.
+I Love: Donna Smith Design had been using a variety of textiles and techniques in their past work and have worked with pressed wool felt in recent years.

 Simply Maggie by Amanda Bassetti